HTML

 <dfn>

-The <dfn> element marks a term to be defined, styling text as italic by default.
+The <dfn> HTML element indicates a term to be defined.

 Text and structure